openpnp/openpnp/Developers-Guide.md

 ### JDK or JRE 8+

 OpenPnP is written in Java and should run on Java 8 through 15 (inspect the [latest workflows](https://github.com/openpnp/openpnp/actions?query=event%3Apush) for details).
-If you want to do development on OpenPnP or recompile it, you should install the lowest version (8) JDK in order to tests compliance.
-JDKs later than version 15 have incompatibiities that need to be addressed, help is welcome.

 If you just want to run it you can install the smaller JRE.

+If you want to do development on OpenPnP or recompile it, you should install the lowest version (8) JDK in order to tests for compatibility.

+JDKs later than version 15 [have incompatibities that need to be addressed](https://github.com/openpnp/openpnp/issues?q=is%3Aopen+is%3Aissue+label%3Ajdk).
+Help is welcome!

 You can download the latest revision of the JDK or JRE at: